riarawal/Excel-Clone/README.md

 # Excel-Clone

-This repository contains the code to clone Microsoft Excel
+This repository contains the code to clone Microsoft Excel using Electron.